MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ne-winuser-legacy_touchpad_features.md

 ## -description

-Identifies settings flags for features that a legacy touchpad has indicated support.
+Identifies the settings for which a legacy touchpad has indicated support.

 ## -enum-fields